Satstef/SingSong/README.md

 ## 3. Download and configuration (for developers)

 ### 3.1 virtualenv and App name
-To set configuration of the application on your machine is not complicated at all.
+To configure and run the application is not complicated at all.
 It just requires a little bit of your patience and time.
 The application has been programmed with Python version 3.8 and flask framework.
 The Database used is sqlite3; this library is already included in Python.
 If you want a Database GUI you need to download it here https://sqlitebrowser.org/dl/